+Clinical Supervisor University Supervisor

+Comments: Comments:

+\square I recommend, to the licensure officer, candidate for licensing. \square I recommend, to the licensure officer, candidate for licensing.

+☐ I do not recommend, to the licensure officer, candidate ☐ I do not recommend, to the licensure officer, candidate for

+for licensing. licensing.

+Explanation, if not recommended: Explanation, if not recommended:

+Explanation, if not recommended.
+Explanation, it not recommended.

+P

+1

+(Clinical Supervisor's Signature) (University Supervisor's Signature)

+(Part) (Data)

+(Date) (Date)

-Clinical Supervisor Comments: University Supervisor Comments: □ I recommend, to the licensure officer, candidate for licensing. □ I recommend, to the licensure officer, candidate for I do not recommend, to the licensure officer, candidate licensing.I do not recommend, to the licensure officer, candidate for licensing. for licensing.
-Explanation, if not recommended: Explanation, if not recommended: x (Clinical Supervisor's Signature) (University Supervisor's Signature) (Date) (Date) \square I have seen this form and it has been discussed with me. □ I have seen this form and a letter of disagreement will be submitted to the PEP office within five (5) days.
-Furthermore, I will follow the steps of the grievance procedure outlined in the ASU student handbook.
+☐ I have seen this form and it has been discussed with me. ☐ I have seen this form and a letter of disagreement will be submitted to the PEP office within five (5) days.
+Furthermore,

+I will follow the steps of the grievance procedure outlined in

+the ASU student handbook.

 (Teacher Intern's Signature) (Date)

+\/